tfgg/yournextmep/_candidates/eu2014/green/shahrar-ali.md

 person: shahrar-ali
 region: london
 party: green
-title: London - Green Party - Shahrar Ali
+title: Shahrar Ali is running for MEP in London for the Green Party
 incumbent: false
 ---